 project.md has more examples of code and session blocks.

 It is ok if the info string is laden with additional text, it will be ignored.
 The entire info string will be shown in the block type column of the report.

-Output blocks are fenced code blocks that immediately follow a Python block and start with an opening fence like this which has an empty info string.
+An output block is a fenced code block that immediately follows a Python block and starts with an opening fence like this which has an empty info string.

 A Python code block has no output if it is followed by any of:

 - a fenced code block with a non-empty info string

 Test code gets generated for it, but there will be no assertion statement.

 Directives are HTML comments containing test generation commands.

 They are edited into the Markdown file immediately before a fenced

 code block.
 It is OK if other HTML comments are present.